 Adding an action template to a card

-2. From the searchable popup, click the name of the template you would like to apply, and it will create the subactions and add the assignees, due dates, and dependencies from your template.
+From the searchable popup, click the name of the template you would like to apply.
+It will create the subactions and add the assignees, due dates, and dependencies from your template.

 Adding multiple action templates to a card

-You can now add multiple action templates to a single card.
+You can now layer multiple action templates on a single action card.
+To do so:

 Apply the first action template to the card.